 What are the most popular SEO plugins?

-To load an SEO plugin, just go, after logging in, to Plugin / Add New.
-Already choosing among the popular or recommended ones it is easy to come across the two most used Plugins YOast SEO and All In One SEO developed by Michael Torbert.
+To upload an SEO plugin, simply go to Plugin / Add New.
+Even by choosing among the popular or recommended ones it is easy to come across the two most used plugins YOast SEO and All In One SEO developed by Michael Torbert.

 Why is it fallacious?
-Because it is counterproductive to optimize a web page by targeting only one Keyword (Google rewards those pages that are able to rank for more keywords).
-Furthermore, dwelling on the keyword risks writing an empty, flat text that does not give real information, because our only concern is to adhere to those attendance percentages that are completely useless if quality answers are not provided.
+Because it is counterproductive to optimize a web page by focusing solely on one thing.
+Keyword (Google rewards pages that rank for multiple keywords.)
+Furthermore, focusing on a keyword risks writing empty, bland text that provides no real information, because our only concern is meeting those presence percentages, which are completely useless if we don't provide quality answers.

-All In One SEO doesn't do this analysis, but it appears to be lighter.
-If you use the latter please be sure to add the plugin Google XML Sitemaps, which generates a Sitemap of all the contents present, with the manual exceptions valid for those contents that you think you should not index.
+All In One SEO doesn't do this analysis, but it seems to be more lightweight.
+If you use the latter, be sure to add the plugin.
+Google XML Sitemaps, which generates a Sitemap of all the contents present, with the manual exceptions valid for those contents that you think you should not index.

 Yoast SEO plugin